sriram-jeganathan/Cpp/README.md

 ---

-## Arithmetic Operators
-The arithmetic operators in C, listed by their precedence from highest to lowest, are:

-`* → / → % → + → - → ++ → --`

----

 ## Logical Operators
 These operators are used to specify the logic between variables and operators, with multiple conditions

 - `&&` - AND:  Returns true only when both values are true
 - `||` - OR:  Returns true if any one value is true
 - `!` - NOT:  Returns true if false and false if true

----

-## Bitwise Operators
-- '&' - AND:  Returns true only when both bits are true
-- '|' - OR:  Returns true if any one bit is true
-- '^' - XOR:  Returns 1 if both bits are different
-- '~' - NOT:  Returns true if false and false if true
-- '<<' - LEFT SHIFT:  left shifts bits of 1st operand and 2nd operand decides number of places to shift
-- '>>' - RIGHT SHIFT:  right shifts bits of 1st operand and 2nd operand decides number of places to shift

-**NOTE:**
-* left shift formula: a x ( 2^n )
-* right shift formula: a / ( 2^n )
-this is only for checking and calculating purpose

 ---